Palazzo BluCurrently Open

 Each room comes with an information packed booklet, available in multiple languages which will give you a good idea about the history behind each delightfully decadent room.
 The Palazzo has numerous temporary exhibits throughout the year, like their past exhibition on Andy Warhol and their current one on scientific errors before and after Galileo.
 This attraction is free of cost, which makes the entire experience not only beautiful but also an unbelievable bargain!

-Palazzo Blu Information
+Palazzo Blu Travel Tips

 - This attraction is just along the road from Santa Maria della Spina and on the way to the Keith Haring mural so you can combine all these free attractions.